What makes math problems hard for reinforcement learning: a case study: Andrews--Curtis conjecture

+To see how to realize substitutions with AC-moves, consider by means of an example substituting $w'$ for $w$ in the relator $w_1ww_2$: first, conjugate to get $w_2w_1w$; then multiply by $w^{-1}w'$ to write $w_2w_1w'$; and finally, conjugate again to get the required result $w_1w'w_2$.
+For a relator of the form $w_1 w w_2 \dots w_{l-1} w w_l$, we may similarly substitute any number of occurences of $w$ with $w'$.
+The number of AC moves packaged into the substitution move is a linear function of the lengths of $w'$ and $w_i$.
+We will frequently use this move in \cref{sec:ms1w_} and \cref{sec:len-reduction} to obtain new results pertaining to potential counterexamples of the Andrews-Curtis conjecture.

-In this paper, we will consider a variety of computational tools to better understand the properties of balanced presentations of the trivial group.
+We also aim to uncover additional insights related to the Andrews-Curtis conjecture.
+To achieve this, we employ various computational tools in this paper to deepen our understanding of the properties of balanced presentations of the trivial group.
 We will test the efficacy of our approaches on a subset of presentations from the Miller--Schupp series of potential counterexamples \cite{Miller--Schupp}:

 Here, $n \ge 1$ is a positive integer and $w$ is a word in $x$ and $y$ with zero exponent sum on $x$.
-For $w_\star = y^{-1} x^{-1} y x y$, the presentations $\MS(n, w_\star)$ are AC-equivalent to the presentations from Akbulut--Kirby series \cite{MMS}.
+For $w_1 = y^{-1} x^{-1} y x y$, the presentations $\MS(n, w_1)$ are AC-equivalent to the presentations from Akbulut--Kirby series \cite{MMS}.
 In particular, the presentation